Man of the Woods: Release and promotion

-Timberlake headlined the Super Bowl LII halftime show at U.S. Bank Stadium in Minneapolis, Minnesota on February 4, 2018.
-He confirmed via his social media pages that Man of the Woods will be released on February 2, with a video trailer introducing the album and the influence behind it, "this album is really inspired by my son, my wife, my family, but more so than any album I've ever written–where I'm from."
-The album's lead single, "Filthy" was released on January 5 along with the album pre-order.
+Timberlake headlined the Super Bowl LII halftime show at U.S. Bank Stadium in Minneapolis, Minnesota, on February 4, 2018.
+He confirmed via his social media pages that Man of the Woods will be released on February 2, with a video trailer introducing the album and the influence behind it: "This album is really inspired by my son, my wife, my family, but more so than any other album I've ever written, where I'm from."
+The album's lead single, "Filthy", was released on January 5 along with the album pre-order.
 The song was released with a music video, and three additional videos by different directors were released weekly beginning January 18, with "Supplies" being the first, followed by the Chris Stapleton-featuring "Say Something" and "Man of the Woods".
 He also performed at the 2018 Brit Awards.

 Timberlake and the Tennessee Kids on The Man of the Woods Tour.

-With the announcement of "Filthy", Variety confirmed guest appearances by Stapleton, The Neptunes and Alicia Keys on the album.
+With the announcement of "Filthy", Variety confirmed guest appearances by Stapleton, The Neptunes, and Alicia Keys on the album.
 The cover art was photographed by Ryan McGinley.
-An exclusive version of the album and its vinyl edition was made available at Target; both were made available for presale the day "Filthy" was released.
-In February, Timberlake opened a pop-up shop in New York City with limited edition merchandise featuring a total of 16 different brand collaborations, each paired with a song, centered on the concept "country meets streetwear."
-Since May 2018, the Museum of Pop Culture's Holodome exhibits a 360°, immersive reality space presentation by Timberlake performing "Montana", set in Montana by a lake.
+An exclusive version of the album and its vinyl edition was made available at Target; both were made available for pre-sale the day "Filthy" was released.
+In February, Timberlake opened a pop-up shop in New York City with limited edition merchandise featuring a total of 16 different brand collaborations, each paired with a song, centered on the concept "country meets streetwear".
+Since May 2018, the Museum of Pop Culture's Holodome exhibits a 360° immersive reality space presentation by Timberlake performing "Montana", set in Montana by a lake.

-"Morning Light", featuring American singer Alicia Keys, was soundtrack of the Brazilian telenovela O Tempo não Para, exhibited by Rede Globo.

-Although not included on the album, Timberlake released the single, "SoulMate" to coincide with the summer leg of The Man of the Woods Tour.
+Although not included on the album, Timberlake released the single "SoulMate" to coincide with the summer leg of The Man of the Woods Tour.